epfl-ada/ada-2024-project-supercoolteamname2024/README.md

 # Begin generated initial proposal md (outline to help us genereted by chatGPT)

 # Title
-*Mapping the Dynamics of Wikipedia's RfA Process: Evolution of Influence and Candidate Lifecycle*
+*titre*

 ## Abstract

 *In this project, we aim to explore the evolving dynamics of Wikipedia's Requests for Adminship (RfA) process.
-By combining textual, network, and temporal analyses, we will investigate how key voters, arguments, and candidate reputations have shifted over time.
+By combining textual(NLP), network, and temporal analyses(time series), we will investigate how key voters, arguments, and candidate reputations have shifted over time.
 Our goal is to tell the story of how community governance and standards have evolved, highlighting the interplay between voter influence, argument trends, and candidate trajectories.
 This analysis will provide valuable insights into the mechanisms of online community decision-making and the factors that contribute to successful adminship.*

 ## Research Questions

 1. **Evolution of Key Voters and Arguments**
    - How have the most influential voters ("power voters") and their impact on RfA outcomes changed over time?
+How to determine who they are?
    - What are the prevalent arguments in support or opposition during RfAs, and how have these arguments evolved?

 2. **Candidate Lifecycle Analysis**